deltachat/deltachat-pages/en/help.md

 The Signal messenger introduced ["Sealed Sender" in 2018](https://signal.org/blog/sealed-sender/) to keep their server infrastructure ignorant of who is sending a message to a set of recipients.
-It is particularly important because the Signal server knows the mobile number of each account, which is often typically associated with passport identities.
+It is particularly important because the Signal server knows the mobile number of each account, which is most of the time associated with passport identities.

 Even if [chatmail relays](https://chatmail.at/relays) do not ask any private data, including no phone numbers,